vgoyal24/HairBundleLab/CONTRIBUTING.md

 We conventionally prefix the issue title with the component name in brackets, such as <code>[GUI] XYZ Not Working</code> or <code>[Raw Code] XYZ Not Working</code>, so as to make lists more easy to navigate, and we would be grateful if you did the same.

->## Do you have questions about the source code, the build procedure or the development process?
+>## Do you have questions about the source code or the development process of the GUI?

 Feel free to contact us through [email](mailto:varungo@umich.edu?subject=[GitHub]%20HairBundleLab%20Query&cc=grosh@umich.edu).